Bus robbery in Maricá ends with one passenger dead and two injured; suspect shot is arrested

 “One of the men in the robbery was shot.
 On the way out he was limping and pointed the gun at the driver.
 All action was recorded.
 Unfortunately, we lost a passenger.

-The bus went through an inspection this Friday morning at the Homicide Police Station in Niterói, São Gonçalo, Itaboraí and Maricá (DHNSGI).
+The bus went through an inspection this Friday morning at DHNSGI.
 Gunshot and blood marks can be seen in the collective.
 Passengers’ objects are still inside the bus.

+one day after being arrested: ‘Bitcoin Pharaoh’ was appointed manager of investment company in Miami

 According to Magno Iesus Cardoso de Araújo, operational manager of Viação Nossa Senhora do Amparo, the driver of the vehicle is shaken by the situation.